fogleman/Tiling/README.md

     a = model.add_all([0], range(6), 4)

-The first parameter, [0], specifies which shapes we're attaching to.
-Here, we're only attaching to one shape and it was the first one created, so it's referred to by a zero.
+The first parameter, `[0]`, specifies which shapes we're attaching to.
+Here, we're only attaching to one shape (the hexagon) and it was the first one created, so it's referred to by zero.

-The second parameter, range(6), specifies the edges we're attaching to.
+The second parameter, `range(6)`, specifies the edges we're attaching to.
 In this case we want to attach to all six sides of the hexagon.
+You can see the edges labeled in the output image.

-The third parameter, 4, specifies the number of sides for the new shapes.
+The third parameter, `4`, specifies the number of sides for the new shapes.
 In this case, squares.

-The return value tracks the identifiers of the newly created squares so we can refer to them later.
+The return value of `add_all` tracks the indexes of the newly created squares so we can refer to them later.

 ![Image](http://i.imgur.com/DwFKcL7.png)

 Next comes the cool part.
-We can attach triangles to all of the squares we just created by using the previous return value.
+We can attach triangles to all of the squares we just created in one fell swoop by using the previous return value.
 Here, we are adding triangles to edge number 1 of each of those squares.

     b = model.add_all(a, [1], 3)